Federation of Trade Unions of Ukraine

-The Federation of Trade Unions of Ukraine (known by its Ukrainian acronym, FPU) is Ukraine's largest trade union centre in Ukraine, with more than 4.8 million members.
+The Federation of Trade Unions of Ukraine (known by its Ukrainian acronym, FPU) is the largest trade union centre in Ukraine, with more than 4.8 million members.
 As of 1 August 2019, 44 national trade unions and 27 regional trade unions were affiliated to the FPU.

+It is headquartered in the historic Trade Unions Building in Kyiv.

 Organisation and activities

 The aim of the FPU is to express and represent the interests and protect the rights of its member organisations, coordinate their collective actions, promote unity in the trade union movement, represent and protect labour and the socio-economic rights and interests of trade union members before state and local authorities, represent the interests of members in their relationship with employers and their organisations and represent its members in interactions with other citizens’ associations.

 The FPU main tasks are protection of labour, socio-economic rights and interests of trade union members; social protection of trade union members and their families; legal protection of trade union members; strengthening of FPU influence on political life and in the formation of the civil society; improvement of the social contract with other trade unions, employers and the state; cooperating with other trade unions and their associations; building and maintaining the equality of rights and opportunities for men and women; strengthening the FPU as a democratic trade union and strengthening and widening FPU international relations.

 At the international level, the FPU is affiliated with the International Trade Union Confederation and Pan-European Regional Council.

 The FPU is participating in the United Nations Global Compact and has a consultative status with the UN ECOSOC.